 Here’s where it gets interesting.

-One of the king’s servants pipes up and explains that Elisha, a prophet in Israel, tells the king of Israel what he, the king of Syria, says in his bedroom.
+One of the king’s servants speaks up and explains that Elisha, a prophet in Israel, tells the king of Israel what he, the king of Syria, says in his bedroom.
 Again, imagine you are the king of Syria and find out someone knows what you say in private without any double agent spies involved.
 That’s pretty unnerving if you ask me.
 How do you deal with something like that?

 The Syrian king does what warrior kings do, he goes after the perceived enemy, Elisha.
-In fact, he comes by night and surrounds the town where Elisha is staying.
+In fact, he comes by night and surrounds the town of Dothan where Elisha is staying.
 When the prophet’s servant wakes up the next morning, all he sees is the place surrounded by horses, chariots, and a great army.
-Alarmed, he runs to Elisha and blubbers, “Yikes!
-What are we going to do?”
-(My paraphrase.)
+Alarmed, he runs to Elisha and blubbers, “What are we going to do?”

 But Elisha is not afraid.
 As a prophet of God, he perceives beyond what the five material senses can take in.
 With his spiritual vision (that’s why he’s a prophet), he sees so much more.